TheExploration/zombies-overlay/README.md

 1. Players' names will automatically go into the overlay if they join after you.
 2. Type /f deny USERNAME in chat to add a specific player's stats to the overlay.
 3. Type /who in chat to add stats from the players in your lobby to the overlay.
 4. Type /f c in chat to clear the stats.
-(Anything can go after the -clear to bypass duplicate messages "-clear jfslkf")